 People who have dry eyes may experience these complications:

-- More-frequent eye infections.
+- Eye infections.
 Your tears protect the surface of your eyes from infection.
 Without adequate tears, you may have an increased risk of eye infection.

-- Scarring on the surface of your eyes.
-If left untreated, severe dry eyes may lead to eye inflammation, scarring on the surface of your corneas and vision problems.
+- Damage to the surface of your eyes.
+If left untreated, severe dry eyes may lead to eye inflammation, abrasion of the corneal surface, corneal ulcer and vision problems.

 - Decreased quality of life.
-Dry eyes can make it difficult to perform everyday activities.
+Dry eyes can make it difficult to perform everyday activities, such as reading.